Automorphisms of the Supersingular Isogeny Graph: Background

+The graphs $\G(p,l)$ frequently have multi-edges, and we are not interested in the trivial automorphisms given by swapping such edges.
+To this end, we define $\Aut^*(\G(p,l))$ to be the usual automorphism group $\Aut(\G(p,l))$, modulo the normal subgroup which fixes every vertex.
+An element of $\Aut^*(\G(p,l))$ can be represented by a permutation of the vertex set $\mathcal{J}$ that preserves the adjacency structure.

-Let $X_0(p)$ be the modular curve associated to $\Gamma_0(p)$ and let $g$ denote its genus.
-We recall a close relationship between the supersingular isogeny graph and the mod $p$ reduction of $X_0(p)$, closely following \cite{rib100} (especially p.
-443-446):
+Let $X_0(p)$ be the compactified modular curve associated to $\Gamma_0(p)$, which is known to have genus $g=|\mathcal{J}|-1$.
+Let $S_2(\Gamma_0(p))$ denote the space of weight 2 cusp forms for $\Gamma_0(p)$.
+We recall a close relationship between the supersingular isogeny graph and the mod $p$ reduction of $X_0(p)$, closely following \cite{rib100} (especially pp. 443-446):